Maps are too exciting! Digital innovations in Cartography

 For the past two years, Factum Foundation has been working with the Bodleian Libraries and Oxford University on ARCHiOx (the Analysis and Recording of Cultural Heritage in Oxford), parallel project to ARCHiVe.
 Both projects share the vision of making high-resolution 3D and color-recording a regular part of the workflow in libraries, museums, and private collections, with the final goal of improving accessibility and research.

-This symposium, dedicated to digital innovation in the field of cartography, is generously funded and co-organised by the Sunderland Collection.
-Co-organisers are Bodleian Libraries, Oxford University and Factum Foundation in the context of ARCHiOx.
+This Sunderland Collection Symposium, dedicated to digital innovation in the field of cartography, was conceived and generously funded by the Sunderland Collection.
+The symposium is organised in association with The Bodleian Libraries and ARCHiOx.

 Programme